getNamedChannelData hangs when asked for a date before start of folder

 I can make the nucondb bundle for you, I think...

-#2 Updated by Philip Rodrigues almost 5 years ago
+#2 Updated by Philip Rodrigues over 5 years ago

 We (Minerva) should probably just catch up with the current version as it exists, instead of having a copy of all the code in our repository.